Ninety-nine word summary

 2.2 “ASTM standard” a testing standard developed by the American Society for Testing and Materials.

-2.3 “Biodegradable bag” means a bag that: 1) contains no polymers derived from fossil fuels; and 2) is intended for single-use and will decompose in a natural setting to an environmentally beneficial material at a rate comparable to other biodegradable materials such as paper, leaves, and food waste.
+2.3 “Biodegradable bag” means a bag that: 1) contains no polymers derived from fossil fuels; and 2) will decompose in a natural setting to an environmentally beneficial material at a rate comparable to other biodegradable materials such as paper, leaves, and food waste.

 3.1 No retail establishment or retail food establishment above the defined sizes in sections 1.5 and 1.6 located and doing business within the Town of Clearwater shall sell or convey merchandise to ultimate consumers within the Town of Clearwater unless such merchandise is sold without additional packaging or placed, wrapped or packaged in reusable or biodegradable packaging at the conclusion of any sales transaction which takes place on the premises of such retail establishment at or near a sales counter or equivalent customer purchasing station but prior to removal of such merchandise from the premises of such retail establishment, in accord with the following Sections.